Li Lingrong: Grand empress dowager

-Emperor Xiaowu was killed by his concubine Honoured Lady Zhang in 396 after humiliating her.
+Emperor Xiaowu was killed by his concubine Honoured Lady Zhang in November 396 after humiliating her.
 He was succeeded by his developmentally disabled son Emperor An, and Empress Dowager Li was honored as grand empress dowager on 29 April 397.
 She died on 9 Aug 400 and was mourned with ceremony due an empress, but was not buried with Emperor Jianwen or worshipped with him in his temple, but instead was worshipped in the same temple that housed Emperor Jianwen's mother, Consort Zheng Achun (鄭阿春).